Juli Sánchez

 Juli Sánchez (born 20 June 1978) is an Andorran international footballer.
 He currently plays as a forward for Inter Club d'Escaldes.

 Sánchez formerly played for FC Andorra, CF Balaguer and CD Binéfar; he made his international debut in 1996, in Andorra's first ever FIFA recognised international, against Estonia.
 He also scored in their first ever win, against Belarus on 26 April 2000.

+His last international cap was a UEFA Euro 2020 qualifying game against France on 11 June 2019.
+At 40 years and 11 months, he became Andorra's oldest player ever.
+His record was eventually broken by Ildefons Lima in June 2021 and Marc Pujol in November 2024.